 The Adelaide Medical School’s Discipline of Surgery is a major centre for surgical research and undergraduate and postgraduate teaching in medicine and surgery.

-The discipline has strong connections with two major teaching hospitals: the new Royal Adelaide and the Queen Elizabeth.
+The discipline has strong connections with two major teaching hospitals: the new Royal Adelaide Hospital and The Queen Elizabeth Hospital.
 It also has a presence at the Lyell McEwin Health Service (a smaller peripheral hospital), and representation in a number of rural facilities.
 These include those at: